The 2 Native Wild Cats in Ohio

 A bobcat litter consists of anywhere from 1 to 5 kittens.
 The average litter size, though, is around 3.
 Bobcat kittens have their eyes when they’re born, just like domestic cats are.
 However, their eyes will open when they are a week to 10 days old.
 By the time they are 2 months old, they will have replaced their spotted baby fur with a haircoat similar to what their parents have.

-By mid-July, the young kittens begin to venture out with the mother bobcats to fine-tune their survival skills.
+By mid-July, the young kittens venture out with the mother bobcats to fine-tune their survival skills.
 Their training may last into the early winter.
 By mid-winter, the kittens strike out on their own.

 Female bobcats reach sexual maturity at 1 year of age, while males reach sexual maturity at age 2.